RayanYousef/Camera-Free-Minimap/README.md

 "Camera Free Minimap" is a free Unity asset designed to simplify the creation of dynamic and camera-independent minimaps.
 Say goodbye to the complexities of setting up a second camera or manually updating your minimap.
-With "Camera Free Minimap," you can effortlessly integrate your minimap images.
+With "Camera Free Minimap," you can effortlessly integrate your minimap images.<br/>
 **It Supports Procedurally Generated Maps.**

 ## KEY FEATURE: